 by Robert Ji-Song Ku

-About Robert Ji-Song Ku
+about Robert Ji-Song Ku

 Robert Ji-Song Ku is Associate Professor of Asian American Studies at Binghamton University of the State University of New York.
 He is the author of Dubious Gastronomy: The Cultural Politics of Eating Asian in the USA (2014) and co-editor of Eating Asian America: A Food Studies Reader (NYU Press, 2013).